-You don't need to look far to see the repercussions when a business fails to protect sensitive information.
-Equifax's recent data breach was a massive blow to its reputation and its stock, which dropped 33 percent in a matter of days.
+You don’t need to look far to see the repercussions when a business fails to protect sensitive information.
+Equifax, Adobe, Target were all victims of significant data breaches that resulted in a massive blow to their reputation and bottom line.
+[Learn the most effective ways of how to manage your online reputation.]

-The more information you collect about your customers and employees, the more you need to protect.
+The more information you collect about your customers and employees, the more you need to protect them.
 Companies often save more information than necessary, and their customers are the ones who suffer if a data breach occurs.

 Laptops, smartphones, tablets and flash drives provide plenty of convenient ways to store and transfer information, but this also results in more opportunities for data to fall into the wrong hands.